MagicSketch/MagicMirror/index.md

 {% include showstart.html class="wrapper" %}

-Magic Mirror for Sketch 3 is a Sketch Plugin can create perspective transformed image from an artboard and apply to corresponding shape.
+Magic Mirror for Sketch 3 is a Sketch Plugin that can create perspective transformed image from an artboard and apply to corresponding shape.

 You can consider it a simple version of Photoshop’s [Embeded Smart Objects](https://helpx.adobe.com/photoshop/using/create-smart-objects.html) for Sketch.